 In May, Hospital for Special Surgery, Molly’s Fund Fighting for Lupus and Lupus Foundation of America hosted a Facebook Chat on Lupus and General Health.
 We categorized the questions, and will run a series on our experts answers over the next month.
-For our second installment, Rheumatologists Dr. Alana Levine and Dr. Jane Salmon answer questions on Lupus and Co-Occurring conditions.
+For our second installment, Rheumatologist Dr. Jane Salmon answers questions on Lupus and Co-Occurring conditions.

 The information provided is for informational and educational purposes, and doesn’t constitute medical or health advice for any individual problem.
 Please consult with your health care providers for any health problem and/or prior to starting any new medication or changing or discontinuing any medication you have been prescribed.
 This chat is not intended to create a doctor-patient relationship, or any other duty, between you and any member of the HSS interdisciplinary team, Lupus Foundation of America, or Molly’s Fund Fighting Lupus.